Author’s note: I

 whose interior the hard is transformed into the soft.
 Hence, it might be said

-that the Warburgian Atlas is composed by many Black Boxes, one box inside
+that the Warburgian Atlas is composed of many Black Boxes, one box inside

 another, to infinity, as if they were an endless chain of Russian dolls.
 Each